These are the best times to visit Italy, now restrictions are easing

 Cities like Rome, Florence and Venice tend to have more mild temperatures and fewer tourist crowds in the autumn, too.
 Meanwhile, in the countryside — especially the wine regions of Tuscany and Piedmont — there are special autumnal pleasures to be enjoyed (hello, truffles!).

-Note that some major events in Italy may be rescheduled in 2020 due to COVID-19 so check local websites before visiting.
+Note that some major events in Italy may be rescheduled due to ongoing COVID-19 developments so check local websites before visiting.

 Featured photo by Vicki Jauron, Babylon and Beyond Photography/Getty Images